AAQ (new BTEC) IT

-BTEC IT is a broad and varied course that offers a range of opportunities for students to develop an understanding of Information Technology and it’s uses in the business environment.
+AAQ (new BTEC) IT is a broad and varied course that offers a range of opportunities for students to develop an understanding of Information Technology and it’s uses in the business environment.
+The course is composed of both internally assessed units (coursework) and externally assessed units (examination) in both Year 12 and Year 13.

 Students have many opportunities outside of the classroom to develop links with local businesses and professionals, this is vital in strengthening understanding the course content while developing and enhancing your CV.